Home » What To Do With A Dead Rat [Safe Disposal Methods]

 Can Dead Rats Make You Sick?

-Touching a dead rat or breathing in the air surrounding it can make you sick.
+Touching a dead rat or breathing in the surrounding air can make you sick.
 This is especially true if you touch the dead rat without protection or interact with the surrounding nest or feces.

 Rats harbor various diseases and parasites, even when they’re dead.
-In fact, the risks are heightened as decomposing bacteria gather to rot the carcass.
+The risks are heightened as decomposing bacteria gather to rot the carcass.

 According to Cambridge University, microbial pathogens like salmonella exist in dead rats.
 Contact with a dead rat or inhaling the contaminated air of a decomposing carcass can expose you to severe illness.